sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

 For each compilation error you see like this:
 ![unresolved external symbol](unresolved_external_symbol.png)

+The reason this is happening is because you can only expose 60,000 symbols in a dll by default.
+The tensorflow dll has more than 60000 symbols, so as the programmer building this dll you will have to manually indicate which ones you want eposed.
+Google has chosen some default set, but it may not work for everyone.

+Note: For our intents and purposes here, just think of a missing symbol error as pointing out that the compiler can't find the actual definition of some class or function anywhere.
+What we are going to do is to expose the missing symbol so that the compiler can find it.

 Go to the source code that has the missing symbol error.
 In your IDE you may be able to right click the symbol reference in your actual code and select "Go to Symbol Definition" or something similiar.
 I am using Qt Creator for my C++ project code and it looks like this: